• Skip to primary navigation

 The Good

 The Water Quality: The Platypus GravityWorks does an excellent job of filtering water.
 The only potential drawback to the filtered water is that it’s not guaranteed free from viruses, chemicals, or pollutants.
-That said, having any of these present in your water source is generally the exception to the rule and you (should) know ahead of time if you’re going to need to contend with any of them.
-As far as bacteria, protozoa, and particulates are concerned, the GravityWorks has you covered.
+That said, having any of these present in your water source is generally the exception to the rule, and you (should) know ahead of time if you must contend with any of them.
+As far as bacteria, protozoa, and particulates are concerned, GravityWorks has you covered.

 The Ease of Use: The Platypus GravityWorks is a bit more complicated to set up than other water filters (more on this below), but once you have it ready to go, filtering water is incredibly simple.
-You literally just leave it alone and wait for gravity to do the work.
-The water moves from the dirty bag, through the filter, and then fills up the clean bag with ready-to-drink water – much easier than squeezing water out of a water bottle a little bit at a time.
+You literally leave it alone and wait for gravity to do the work.
+The water moves from the dirty bag through the filter and then fills the clean bag with ready-to-drink water – much easier than squeezing water out of a water bottle a little bit at a time.

 The Storage: One of the nice things about the GravityWorks system (particularly the 6L version) is that you now have a large storage capacity – up to 12L with the 6L version.
 This is great for groups or for when water sources are inconveniently located and/or away from camp.
 It’s also great to be able to filter 6L of water at a time.